reshinto/delete-spam-automation/readme.md

-# Spam Email Automation
+# Automate Deletion of Spam Emails
-* The purpose of this app is to delete all of my spam emails automatically for me.
+* The purpose of this app is to automate the deletion of all spam emails.
 * The downside of this is that no AI is implemented, therefore, spam emails are not automatically detected.
-* This means that you have to update the spam_list.txt manually.
+* This means that manually updating of spam_list.txt is required.

 ## Tests
 * Tested on Mac OSX Mojave.